MarkvanMents/docs/content/developerportal/deploy/deploying-to-mindsphere.md

     For more information see [Using the a9s PostgreSQL](https://developer.mindsphere.io/paas/a9s-postgresql/using.html) on the MindSphere developers site.

     {{% alert type="warning" %}}Each Mendix app needs its own database.
 Do not bind more than one app to a database as both apps will not work properly.
-Create a new database instance instead.{{% /alert %}}
+Create a new database instance instead.{% endhint %}

 4. Depending on your infrastructure and service broker usage, it may take several minutes to create the service instance.
 Check if your PostgreSQL service has been created successfully using the following command:
     `cf services`